Amanda-m-z/The-backpack-Shop/README.md

 ## What I Learned

 - Fetching and handling data from a backend using Axios and JSON
-- Frontend layout design with React and CSS Grid
+- Frontend layout design with CSS Grid
 - Implementing dynamic shopping cart functionality
 - Creating interactive UI elements like filters and product highlights
 - Integrating frontend and backend systems